Richardaeld/Fat_Racoon_Kitchen/README.md

 # Bugs and Other Problems
 ## Previous Bugs
 + Improper variable passed into addfavorite page if user refreshes page.
-    + Created a python function, check_for_dups to check boolean status even in refresh (later improved with list comprehension used to remove more lines).
+    + Created a Python function, check_for_dups to check boolean status even in refresh (later improved with list comprehension used to remove more lines).
 + Flask was generating a 504 gateway timeout error.
     + A previously harmless while loop turned into an infinit loop because of an if comparison value.
-    + Fix was being sure the if comparison values were both int, previously one had been a html location because of a missed len() funciton.
+    + Fix was being sure the if comparison values were both int, previously one had been a HTML location because of a missed len() funciton.
 + Carousel would put up improper amount of items when changing from landscape to portrait.
     + The carousel 'memory' array and position had to be completely reset each time the screen switched between landscape and portrait.
-+ Corner of napkin css art was improper size in safari.
++ Corner of napkin CSS art was improper size in safari.
     + Had to add -webkit- to clip-path for saafari.
 + Index card art had jagged edges after transform: rotateY(180deg) was applied.
-    + Fix was a recommended line of code -webkit-backface-visibility:hidden -- recommendation found [here](https://stackoverflow.com/questions/6492027/css-transform-jagged-edges-in-chrome).
+    + Fix was a recommended line of code -webkit-backface-visibility:hidden -- [recommendation found at stackoverflow](https://stackoverflow.com/questions/6492027/css-transform-jagged-edges-in-chrome).
 + Needed a nonstandard shaped container to hold a repeating linear gradient.
     + Found solution at [MDN using a clip-path:polygon](https://developer.mozilla.org/en-US/docs/Web/CSS/clip-path)
 + Program wouldnt upload to heroku properly.